Period integrals of hypersurfaces via tropical geometry: Introduction

 where $\lb z_0, \cdots, z_{d} \rb$ are $\bC^\ast$-coordinates on $N_{\bC^\ast} \cong \lb \bC^\ast \rb^{d+1}$, and $k_{m, t} \in \bC^\ast$ is the number obtained by substituting $t$ to the indeterminate $x$ in $k_m$.
 This extends to a meromorphic $(d+1)$-form on $Y_\Sigma$ that has a pole along $Z_t$, and such forms generate $H^{0} \lb Y_\Sigma, \Omega^{d+1} \lb l \cdot Z_t \rb \rb$ (cf.~\pref{sc:forms}).
 We write the image of $\omega_t^{l, v}$ by the Poincar\'{e} residue map

-as $\Omega_t^{l, v} \in H^d \lb Z_t, \bC \rb$.
+(cf.~e.g.~\cite[Section 8]{MR0260733}) as $\Omega_t^{l, v} \in H^d \lb Z_t, \bC \rb$.
 This is the form which we consider as an integrand in this article.
-Note that the cohomology group of a toric hypersurface decomposes into the residual part (the image of the Poincar\'{e} residue map \eqref{eq:Res}) and the ambient part which consists of cohomology classes coming from the ambient toric variety, and therefore the former part is essential when it comes to Hodge structure of toric hypersurfaces (cf.~\cite[Section 5]{MR2019444}).
+Note that the cohomology group of a hypersurface decomposes into the residual part (the image of the Poincar\'{e} residue map \eqref{eq:Res}) and the ambient part which consists of cohomology classes coming from the ambient toric variety, and therefore the former part is essential when it comes to Hodge structure of hypersurfaces (cf.~\cite[Section 5]{MR2019444}).

+The cycles for which we compute the periods in this article are the ones constructed by Mikhalkin \cite{MR2079993}.
+We briefly recall the result.
+The tropicalization $\trop \lb f \rb$ of $f$ is the piecewise affine function $\trop \lb f \rb \colon N_\bR \to \bR$ defined by